Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 =======

 ## 2018-09-28 Version **`4`** now becomes version **`5`**
-* Major version number changed from `4` to `5` after experimenting successfuly with NuGet packages
+* Major version number changed from `4` to `5` after experimenting successfully with NuGet packages
 - Known bug if installing via NuGet, ToolBox images will not be displayed properly
 - A backup copy of the `4.70` version has been uploaded to the **Version-4.70** branch
 * A new NuGet package can be obtained [here](https://www.nuget.org/packages/KryptonToolkitSuite5470/5.470.700) or by typing `KryptonToolkitSuite5470` in the package manager